Skip to main content

 Los Angeles construction FAQ

-• The LA feed refreshes continuously from LADBS, LA County DPW, and every city portal in the basin.
+• The LA feed refreshes continuously across the basin — the city of LA, the county, and every incorporated jurisdiction.
 New permits typically appear in the live feed within hours of being issued, and inspection events refresh nightly.

 See LA on the live map.